George Floyd: Criminal convictions

-Between 1997 and 2005, Floyd served eight jail terms on various charges, including drug possession, theft, and trespass.
-In one of these cases, Floyd was convicted of possessing half a gram of crack cocaine in 2004 based on the sole testimony of police officer Gerald Goines.
+Between 1997 and 2005, Floyd served eight jail terms on various charges, including drug dealing, drug possession, theft, and trespass.
+In one of these cases, Floyd was convicted of possessing half a gram of crack cocaine in 2004 based on the testimony of police officer Gerald Goines.
 Later in 2019, Goines' involvement in the Harding Street raid led to Goines being investigated for a pattern of falsifying evidence.
 As a result, in April 2021, the district attorney of Harris County, Texas, requested a posthumous pardon for this particular conviction of Floyd's because of Goines' lack of credibility.
-In October 2021, the Texas Board of Pardons and Paroles recommended Floyd be posthumously pardoned for this conviction but withdrew the recommendation (and also withdrew 24 other clemency recommendations) in December 2021, citing "procedural errors and lack of compliance with board rules", while announcing that it would reconsider these recommendations.
+In October 2021, the Texas Board of Pardons and Paroles recommended that Floyd be posthumously pardoned for this conviction but withdrew the recommendation (and also withdrew 24 other clemency recommendations) in December 2021, citing "procedural errors and lack of compliance with board rules", while announcing that it would reconsider these recommendations.

 In 2007, Floyd faced charges for aggravated robbery with a deadly weapon; according to investigators, he entered an apartment by impersonating a water department worker and barged in with five other men, held a pistol to a woman's stomach, and searched for items to steal.
-Floyd was arrested three months later during a traffic stop, and victims of the robbery identified him from a photo array.
+Floyd fled the scene but was arrested three months later during a traffic stop, and victims of the robbery identified him from a photo array.
 In 2009, Floyd was sentenced to five years in prison as part of a plea deal and was paroled in January 2013.